wildfly-extras/sunstone/README.md

 and `ClassLoader.getResource` to see the difference).
 Note that these classpath resources are actually copied to the filesystem and the resulting temporary files are scheduled to be deleted at JVM exit.
 This shouldn't be a concern typically.

+### Miscellaneous

+#### Switching default ssh client implementation

+By default, Sunstone uses the `JschSshClient` implementation.
+Using the property `sunstone.ssh=sshj`, you can switch the ssh client implementation to `SshjSshClient`.

+See class `org.wildfly.extras.sunstone.api.impl.DynamicSshClientModule` for more information.

 ## License